does the event open?

 Yes, there is a free cash machine inside the main Museum building.

 around the Museum & Vehicle Conservation Centre for my entrance fee?

 Yes, your Tiger Day ticket includes access to the Museum and Vehicle Conservation Centre.

-Don’t forget that your Tiger Day ticket allows you one year’s membership for free future visits, excluding other Special event days.
-Regretfully this does not include Tiger Day VIII on 16.09.2017, you will need to purchase another special event ticket if you wish to come back to our second Tiger Day in September.
+Don’t forget that your Tiger Day ticket allows you one year’s membership for free future visits, excluding other Special Event days.

 What is the